 Like many gig work apps, workers on the Spark Driver app are paid for each delivered order with no set hourly wage.
 How much you make will depend on your market, order types, and hours worked.

 We've tracked some of the average earnings we've seen drivers earn on average in cities nationwide and we've pulled them into the table below to help give a sense of what you could earn on average depending on your area.
-For a more accurate picture of what you could earn driving for Spark in your market, head to our Market Insights page, select your city, then select “Spark Driver” to see what you could earn on average, the best hours to work, and more.
+For a more accurate picture of what you could earn driving for Spark in your market, head to our Pay Insights page, select your city, then select “Spark Driver” to see what you could earn on average, the best hours to work, and more.
 Actual pay will depend on how busy your market is and how many hours you can drive.

 Average Spark Driver Earnings by Metro on Average Sampled over a 3-month Period